Butterfinger Candy Bar Copycat (Gluten-Free)

 Spreading the peanut butter layer on top of the cookie layer.

-In a microwave-safe bowl, melt 1/2 cup chocolate chips with 1 teaspoon coconut oil in 30-second intervals, stirring between each, until smooth.
-Pour and spread the melted chocolate evenly over the Butterfinger layer.
+Melt 1/2 cup chocolate chips with 1 teaspoon coconut oil in the microwave using short intervals, stirring between each one until smooth.
+Pour the chocolate over the Butterfinger layer and spread it into an even layer.

 Adding coconut oil to the chocolate chips before melting.